Maintenance Electrician

 - Schedules can flex based on workload.

-- These 2 openings are intended to stay more “standard weekday” than some other departments, but you still need to be flexible.
+- This opening is intended to stay consistent shifts and are not affected by pack season like some other departments, but you still need to be flexible.
 There can be times where schedules extend (ex: 6:00 to 6:00).

 What you’ll do